hmrc/home-office-immigration-status-frontend/README.md

 Web application providing internal HMRC staff with an interface to check customer's immigration status and rights to public funds.

-## Running the tests with coverage, scalafmt, scalastyle and dependency checks
+## Running the tests with coverage, A11y tests, scalafmt, scalastyle and dependency checks

 ```bash
 ./run_all_tests